Pentium III: Streaming SIMD Extensions

-Controversy about privacy issues
+Processor Serial Number

-The Pentium III was the first x86 CPU to include a unique, retrievable, identification number, called Processor Serial Number (PSN).
+The Pentium III was the first x86 CPU to include a unique, retrievable identification number called Processor Serial Number (PSN).
 A Pentium III's PSN can be read by software through the CPUID instruction if this feature has not been disabled through the BIOS.

 On November 29, 1999, the Science and Technology Options Assessment (STOA) Panel of the European Parliament, following their report on electronic surveillance techniques asked parliamentary committee members to consider legal measures that would "prevent these chips from being installed in the computers of European citizens."

 Intel eventually removed the PSN feature from Tualatin-based Pentium IIIs, and the feature was absent in Pentium 4 and Pentium M.

 A largely equivalent feature, the Protected Processor Identification Number (PPIN) was later added to x86 CPUs with little public notice, starting with Intel's Ivy Bridge architecture and compatible Zen 2 AMD CPUs.
 It is implemented as a set of model-specific registers and is useful for machine check exception handling.

-Pentium III RNG (Random Number Generator)
+Hardware random number generator

 A new feature was added to the Pentium III: a hardware-based random number generator.
-It has been described as "several oscillators combine their outputs and that odd waveform is sampled asynchronously."
+This hardware RNG uses multiple oscillators that mix their signals; the resulting unusual waveform is then sampled at irregular intervals.